AlexPereverzyev/sip_tel/README.md

 * SIP requests are routed to the specific instance where the target softphone/PBX is registered
 * Locations and extension mappings are stored in a shared PostgreSQL database
 * Uses standard Kamailio modules only: usrloc, registrar, postgres, sqlops, nathelper, tls
-* Tested with Linphone and Zoiper softphones on Linux and Android
+* Tested with Linphone, Zoiper softphones on Linux and Android and SIP.js WebRTC client
 * FreeSWITCH uses a Node.js configurator app, that serves dialplan via REST API
 * FreeSWITCH is configured to use PostgreSQL for core, sofia, and voicemail modules